Do you can your own salmon?

-It's not really.
+It's not, really!
 What a lot of folks don't realize is that those pouches are technically cans.
 Though they don't look it, the technology is the same.
-Due to the tinned presentation, our products do however retain a higher-quality presentation as the hard tins ensure that the salmon retains the same shape and texture as when it was packed and is not damaged due to the durable nature of the tin.
+Due to the tinned presentation, however, our products retain a higher-quality presentation ensuring that the salmon preserves the same shape and texture as when it was packed, and is not damaged due to the durable nature of the tin.

 When will I know if a product that is “out of stock” will be available again?